logo

 James died on May 1, 1715 and Mary died on March 9, 1725 in Gloucester, Essex County, Massachusetts.

-A Trainband (or training band) was a company of the Militia.
-In the colonies, it was the basic tactical unit.
-Trainbands were not combat units.
-Generally, a man was required to join the local trainband and received periodic training for several decades.
-In wartime, military forces were formed by selecting men from trainbands.
+A Trainband (or training band) was the basic tactical unit of the colonial militia.
+Men were required to join the local trainband.
+In wartime, military units were formed by selecting men from the trainband.

 John Davis bought of Richard Window, in 1656, his house, barn, orchard, and land.
 This property was situated probably near Walker's Creek, as Wrindow had a house there in 1651.
 After a residence of several years in town, Davis removed to Ipswich; leaving here his two sons, James and Jacob.